OCamlverse/ocamlverse.github.io/content/subtleties.md

   the compiler will permanently replace the weak type with a regular concrete type (`string`, `float list`, etc.) the first time that it sees an application of the function.
-  The errors above say that the type `'a -> 'a` (which has probably been specified in an explicit signature) is too general: The signature says that the function will work with any type of input (and the same kind of output), but the compiler thinks that your function might only will work with a single input and output type (`int` in the first error).
+  The errors above say that the type `'a -> 'a` (which has probably been specified in an explicit signature) is too general.
+The signature says that the function will work with any type of input (and the same kind of output), but the compiler thinks that your function might only will work with a single input and output type (`int`, in the first error).
   The value restriction is the name of the heuristic that the compiler uses to assign weak types rather than regular polymorphic types.
   For more information see the section on